weih/railsready/README.md

  * OSX (requires XCode/GCC to be installed.
 Install command line tools via XCode->preferences to install GCC)

 #
-###Run this on a fresh install.
-It WILL update your system!

 ###To run:
 ####Linux
   * `wget --no-check-certificate https://raw.github.com/joshfng/railsready/master/railsready.sh && bash railsready.sh`